Bleak House MCQs

 A. The legal cellar.

-Tulkinghorn is the steward of legal mysteries.
-This suggests he controls the secret, dark knowledge that Chancery holds.
+This suggests Tulkinghorn controls the secret, dark knowledge that Chancery and high society holds.

 A. The eternal settlement of every thing